The Beastmaster: Production

 Beastmaster began with a screenplay in the early 1980s written by Paul Pepperman and Don Coscarelli.
 The two writers based their film on Andre Norton's 1959 novel The Beast Master.
 The writers changed the story dramatically as the original novel had the hero named Hosteen Storm who was a veteran soldier of Navajo descent in a futuristic science fiction setting.
 Norton was unhappy with the liberties taken with the film's script and asked for her name to be removed from the credits.
 When Coscarelli signed on as a director, Pepperman became the film's producer and brought in co-producer Sylvio Tabet to the project.
-The producers went to raise funds for the film at the 1981 MIFED film market in Milan and at the 1982 Cannes Film Festival.
+The producers went to raise funds for the film at the 1981 MIFED (Mercato internazionale del film e del documentario) film market in Milan and at the 1982 Cannes Film Festival.
 The budget of $9 million was raised, giving director Coscarelli his highest budget to work with up until that point in his career.

 Coscarelli was frustrated while making the film, during which he feuded with the film's executive producer predominantly over the film's editing and casting.
 Coscarelli originally wanted Demi Moore for the role of Kiri, but the executive producer overrode his choice and had Tanya Roberts cast.
 The role of Maax was originally written for Klaus Kinski, but he was not cast over a salary dispute.
 The film was shot over the course of five-and-a-half months.
 The film was shot in California's Simi Valley and in Los Padres National Forest's Lake Piru in Ventura County, and Valley of Fire State Park in Nevada.
 Interior shots were done at MGM/UA lot.

 The black "panther" was actually played by a tiger, which they dyed black since tigers are easier to handle for filming.
 During production, the tiger wasn't allowed to be on set at the same time as children or other animals, since it might harm them.